Code Scope of Action:

 would export the top-level note named "colophon" using the template named in $MyTemplate for the note currently being processed.
 In other words, $MyString is referenced for the context of the note calling the and not the note referenced by note.

 Another generalised way to understand this operator is:

 ^include(which object(s), what content/what form)^

-The first parameter resolves to telling where Tinderbox should look to pull data in export template form.
-The second parameter overrides the template set for/inherited by the object(s) set via the first parameter and allows a different export template to be used to render the data returned via ^include^.
+The first argument resolves to telling where Tinderbox should look to pull data in export template form.
+The second argument overrides the template set for/inherited by the object(s) set via the first argument and allows a different export template to be used to render the data returned via ^include^.

 IMPORTANT: Tinderbox will not generate HTML links for internal links that point to notes that are only exported via the ^include()^ method; consider linking to the note's (export) parent note instead.
 The same implies to other forms of transclusive operator: e.g. ^children()^.
 Put another way if you build templates where the exported (HTML) documents where one document includes content from child/other Tinderbox notes, links to the included content from other documents will not get created.
 Tinderbox is not able to convert those links to #in-page-addresses within the overall target document.

 A quoted string literal can be used with either a single item or a group (list).
 A literal item reference: